Jose Rodolfo Villarreal-Hernandez

 Jose Rodolfo Villarreal-Hernandez (born January 16, 1978) is a Mexican drug cartel boss and former fugitive who was added to the FBI Ten Most Wanted Fugitives list on October 13, 2020.
 He was wanted for orchestrating the murder of Juan Jesús Guerrero Chapa, which was carried out on May 22, 2013, in Southlake, Texas.
 He is also believed to be responsible for numerous murders in Mexico.
 Villarreal-Hernandez was the 524th fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
+He replaced Santiago Villalba Mederos.
 The United States Department of State's Transnational Organized Crime Rewards Program offered a reward of up to $1 million for information leading directly to his arrest.
 He was captured on January 7, 2023.
+On February 27, 2025, he was extradited to the United States.

 Background

 Villarreal-Hernandez was born in Mexico on January 16, 1978.
 He was a leader of the Beltrán-Leyva Cartel.
 A few years prior to the 2013 murder of Juan Jesús Guerrero Chapa, Villarreal-Hernandez's father was murdered by the Gulf Cartel, a rival cartel to the Beltrán-Leyva, with whom they had an ongoing feud.
 Guerrero, who was a lawyer, was reportedly associated with the Gulf Cartel, and represented the Gulf Cartel leader Osiel Cárdenas Guillén.
 Villarreal-Hernandez blamed Guerrero personally for the death of his father and sought revenge.